SAN FRANCISCO - May 8, 2012

 Wells Fargo continues to be committed to environmental leadership by providing long term financial solutions to its customers and communities.
 In 2011, the company totaled $2.8 billion in loan commitments and tax equity financing to businesses and projects with a direct positive impact on the environment.
 That brings Wells Fargo’s total environmental financing and investments to $11.7 billion since 2005, when the company first announced a dedicated environmental financing commitment.

-For more information about Wells Fargo efforts to accelerate a greener economy, see the 2011 Environmental Finance Report.
-Visit Wells Fargo Environmental Affairs for more information about other Wells Fargo environmental initiatives.
+For more information about Wells Fargo efforts to accelerate a greener economy, visit Wells Fargo Environmental Affairs for more information about other Wells Fargo environmental initiatives.

 About Wells Fargo